TransitApp/angular-google-maps/README.md

+# Forked by transit because a deprecated dependancy stopped the dashboard-v1 from being built

 ## Project No longer actively maintained

 This repo is heavily outdated and there are no maintainers.
 Therefore issue tracking has been disabled.